Duddukuri-Avinash/HR-Dashboard/README.md

 ## 👤 Author

+**Duddukuri Avinash**
+3rd Year B.Tech Student — RVR & JC College of Engineering

+- 🎓 Passionate about data analytics and visualization
-Built as a Tableau portfolio project demonstrating HR analytics and data visualization skills.
+- 📊 Built this project as part of my Tableau portfolio
 ---

 ## 📜 License